Sikh art: Dominance of realism

-Sobha Singh was another popular 20th century painter.
+Sobha Singh was heavily influenced by Western artwork.
 He painted on various subjects, such as Sikh gurus.
 His most well-known works include portraits of the first and tenth Sikh gurus, which can commonly be found adorning the walls of Sikh homes.
-Another popular work of his was a rendition depicting the lovers Sohni and Mahiwal, from the Punjabi folklore of the same name.
+Sobha's works on the Sikh gurus attempt to portray their spirituality and stability, such as by depicting them haloed, or with half-closed eyes that have a downward gaze toward the heart.
+He was influenced by texts (such as the Janamsakhis, with him depicting Nanak's travels [udasi] and his companions Mardana and Bala), symbolism (especially from the Pahari school) and folklore.
+His style also bears Hindu and Buddhist influences in how the figures are shown glancing or gesturing, such as the depiction of the abhaya mudra hand-gesture with the right-hand.
+A painting of Guru Nanak by Sobha is one of the most popular Sikh paintings.
+A popular work of his was a rendition depicting the lovers Sohni and Mahiwal, from the Punjabi folklore of the same name.
 Many of his works were reproduced as calendar art.